vanessadenardin/pet-sitter-app/README.md

 - `pet.rb` contains the class Pet.
 It represents the pets of each client and contains information about the animal, such as name, age, type (whether cat or dog) and observations related to special needs for the pet's well-being.

 - `task.rb` contains the Task class.
 It represents the tasks of each job and contains information about the service that will be provided, such as description and status.
+Status can be changed to completed once the task is completed.

 - `database.rb` is a file containing some methods directly related to the save function in the `database.json` file, such as adding, editing, deleting and obtaining elements in classes.